 If you are experiencing symptoms related to vitamin B12 deficiency, it is pertinent that you receive testing to make sure your levels are in check.
 If not, supplementation may be necessary until the proper amount of B12 is established.

-Global Healing Center’s B12 Tri-Blend is a vegan formula that contains methylcobalamin, adenosylcobalamin, and hydroxocobalamin for long-lasting, sustained support.
+Global Healing’s B12 Tri-Blend is a vegan formula that contains methylcobalamin, adenosylcobalamin, and hydroxocobalamin for long-lasting, sustained support.
 B12 Tri-Blend contains Energized Trace Minerals™ that gives it amplified bioavailability!

 Have you ever tried hydroxocobalamin for a B12 deficiency?
 Leave a comment below!

 Watch an In-Depth Video on Everything You Need to Know About Vitamin B12

 - Vilibi M, et al. Cobalamin deficiency manifested with seizures, mood oscillations, psychotic features and reversible dementia in the absence of typical neurologic and hematologic signs and symptoms: a case report.
 Coll Antropol.
 2013 Mar;37(1):317-9.

 - Hall CA, et al. The availability of therapeutic hydroxocobalamin to cells.
 Blood.
 1984 Feb;63(2):335-41.

 - Andrès E, et al. Efficacy of oral cobalamin (vitamin B12) therapy.
 Expert Opin Pharmacother.
 2010 Feb;11(2):249-56. doi: 10.1517/14656560903456053.